-Specifically, selenium in a pharmaceutical product will be determined by voltammetry and creatinine in urine will be determined by the Jaffe method.
+Specifically, creatinine in urine will be determined by the Jaffe method.

 4. Search and selection of the most appropriate analytical method

 In this thematic unit, students will conduct a search of the analytical methods proposed in the scientific literature for the determination of a specific analyte in a sample provided by the teacher.
 In the first seminar of the subject, each one will be shown what sample and which analyte will have to analyze in order to have sufficient time to carry out the bibliographic search.
 Subsequently, and using the conditions described in the method sought, they will perform the determination in the laboratory.